humzakt/humzakt.github.io/content/resume.md

 > Freelance
 >
 > Developed PalMy, a social app for people to interact based on their common location.
-The app used APIs for interactions and Firebase for realtime-chat.
+The Flutter app used REST APIs for interactions and Firebase for realtime-chat along with multiple Google APIs.
 The support for multiple languages was also added.
 App is planned to be launched on App Stores soon.

 #### Mobile App Developer Intern (January 2022- March 2022)